-There’s some rivalry between two Tasmanian pubs for the title of Australia’s oldest watering hole though.
-New Norfolk’s Bush Inn claims to be the oldest Australian pub, because their venue has operated continuously since it was licensed in 1825, whereas the Hope and Anchor Tavern has had periods of closure (whilst still holding the licence) since 1807.
+There’s some rivalry between two Tasmanian pubs for the title of Australia’s oldest watering hole though – The Bush Inn and Hope & Anchor.
+New Norfolk’s Bush Inn claims to be the oldest Australian pub, because the venue has operated continuously since it was licensed in 1825 (However, recent evidence has come to light that shows the Bush Inn closed as a hotel and was used as a private residence between the years 1873 and 1877).
+The Hope and Anchor Tavern in Hobart was established in 1807 and has had several periods of closure over that time.

 We’ll let them fight that one out.

-Meanwhile the subject of this week’s review, the Macquarie Arms Hotel at Windsor claims the title of the oldest Australian mainland pub, after opening to the public on July 31 1815.
+Meanwhile the subject of this story – Windsor’s Macquarie Arms – claims the title of Australia’s oldest mainland pub, after opening to the public on July 31, 1815.

-The Macquarie Arms has been on my bucket list of pubs to visit for some time, so I was pleased to have ticked it off on Sunday.
-The pub has a fascinating history, despite incorrectly stating on its beer coasters and other signage that it is the oldest in Australia.
+The Macquarie Arms had been on my bucket list of pubs to visit for some time, so I was pleased to have finally ticked it off during our 2017 visit.
+The pub has a fascinating history.

 The Sydney Gazette reported the opening of the Windsor pub on Saturday July 22 1815: